 No, this project will not get rid of rabies.
-This research project is simply an experiment to see whether a raccoon population in a given geographical area can be vaccinated with a bait drop, and to find out which methods are most effective.
-Therefore, all usual precautions against rabies must still be taken: vaccinate all pets, including cats, keep a healthy distance from wild animals, and call your doctor right away if you are bitten or get animal saliva in a cut, eyes, nose, or mouth.
+It is designed to help reduce the likelihood of wildlife getting the disease.
+It is important for people to take precautions against rabies: vaccinate pets (especially cats and dogs), keep your distance from wild animals, and call your doctor right away if you are bitten or if you get animal saliva in an open wound, eyes, nose or mouth.

-Who is conducting this research?
+Who is conducting this project?

 The project is an interstate/international cooperative effort.
-The research will be directed by the United States Department of Agriculture's Wildlife Services.
+The research is directed by the U.S. Department of Agriculture's Wildlife Services.
 Other partners include the Vermont Departments of Health and Fish & Wildlife and the Vermont Agency of Agriculture, Food & Markets.